Harvey783/rails-assessment-app/README.md

 3.  $ bundle install
 4.  $ rails s to start the server normally and copy and paste http://localhost:3000 into your browser
-5. To use Facebook login the server must be bound to a SSL certificate via rails s -b 'ssl://localhost:3000?key=path/to/file/localhost.key&cert=path/to/file/localhost.crt', and copy and past
+5. To use Facebook login the server must be bound to a SSL certificate via rails s -b 'ssl://localhost:3000?key=path/to/file/localhost.key&cert=path/to/file/localhost.crt', and copy and paste
       https://localhost:3000 into your browser.